anna-data-analytics/bellabeat-case-study/README.md

 | 238.0 | 22 |
 | 122.0 | 23 |

-Users walk the most around 12pm-2pm, 5 pm-7pm.
-They are lunch time and evening time The least active time was at night 0 am - 5 am.
+Users walk the most around 12pm-2pm, 5pm-7pm.
+They are lunch time and evening time.
+The least active time was at night 12am-5am.

 ![image](https://github.com/user-attachments/assets/a0fc35e8-6dee-4912-99a5-f1074de23897)